SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-04-wastewater-corona-virus-rna-vs-medical-loads.md

 meaningful.
 It certainly looked like the first wave was saying the RNA was a leading indicator of medical load in the immediate future, but the second wave says "nah".

 Why might this be?

 We're entering the territory of speculation here, but among other things, we've learned a lot about COVID-19 in the last 7 months.
 We know not to do some things (hydroxychloroquine), and we know to some others (dexamethasone to calm the cytokine storm, put patients in prone position &mdash; on their stomachs &mdash; when on a ventilator, and so on).
 Maybe that's affecting hospitalizations and deaths?
 If so, that might mean something is _working right_.

+Also, I hear rumors that the demographics of COVID patients in hospitals is changing.
+In Wave 1, we didn't yet fear COVID sufficiently, so we got patients from all strata of society.
+Now, all the elderly and those with complicating conditions realize that COVID will likely kill them, so they're very cautious.
+That leaves us with the enormous student population, who are attempting to party in secret.
+They may be passing the virus around, with asymptomatic or low symptom results, so no associated hospitalizations.
+They may not understand the long-term damage COVID does even to the young.
+If COVID breaks out of their population and gets into their professors, families, and others, it will be _really_ ugly.

 Or it could be something completely different.
+The reasons above are just _stories_ I made up, not data.

-All we can conclude here is that, based on these data, the wastewater RNA content looked promising, then it stopped working, and we don't know _why!_
+All we can conclude is that, based on these data, the wastewater RNA content looked promising, then it stopped working, and we don't know _why!_

 ---